Rsantct/pe.audio.sys/pe.audio.sys/share/plugins/README.md

 # Startup add-ons: `plugins`

-This folder holds optionals scripts that **can be loaded** on startup when calling `pe.audio.sys/start.py all`
+This folder holds optionals plugin scripts that **can be loaded** on startup when calling `pe.audio.sys/start.py all`

 Please see the provided **`config.yml.sample`** file for more info on plugins features.